svdo/unfolded.dev/content/md/posts/2020-10-28-simple-ci-insights-for-free.md

 dashboard.
 This of course requires you to run Grafana somewhere (so no longer without third-party tools), but that might be a nice next step.

+## [Comments][comments]

+Since this is a privacy-friendly static web site, I'm not including the ability to post comments directly here.
+I do love feedback though, so I created a ticket on GitHub that you can use to leave your comments.
+Tell me if it's bad, tell me if it's good, but please don't forget to tell me _why_.
+So please head over there and [leave your comments][comments]!

 [github-pages]: https://pages.github.com
 [bitbucket-pages]: https://support.atlassian.com/bitbucket-cloud/docs/publishing-a-website-on-bitbucket-cloud/